Updated: Oct 18, 2022

 An iconic photo for travelers from all over the world; Angkor Wat

 Angkor Wat Travel Guide

 Sculptures all have their individual looks and faces!
-Truly works of art each and every one
+Truly works of art each one

 The History of Angkor Wat

 Angkor Wat was originally built by the Khmer King Suryaverman the 2nd in the early 12th century as a Hindu temple dedicated to Vishnu, breaking from the Shaiva tradition from further Kings and gradually transforming into a Buddhist temple built with top Khmer temple architecture.
 Angkor Wat is located in Yaśodharapura (Khmer for what today is Angkor).

 The Temples of Angkor Wat have been of significant religious importance from the start until the present, combining two plans of Temple architectural structures; original Mountain-temples and the later added Lower Galleries.
 Angkor Wat's perfection in the composition, its impeccable balance, and proportions, the details in the many reliefs and sculptures make it, without doubt, one of the finest temple monuments in the world today.

-For Cambodia, Angkor Wat have great importance being the most visited destination in the country and the Mountain Temple is also found in the nations flag.
+For Cambodia, Angkor Wat has great importance being the most visited destination in the country, and the Mountain Temple is also found on the nation's flag.

 Built between the first half of the 12th century, between 113 - 5 BC, Angkor Wat is located 6 km north of Siem Reap, south of Angkor Thom.
 The Entry and Exit to Angkor Wat can only be accessed from its West gate.